 4. Use a Long Telephoto Lens

 Our favorite lens for proposals is the 70-200mm 2.8.
-The length of the zoom allows us to be physically far enough away that we’re not intruding on the moment — or ruining the surprise! — while still being able to get really close with our shot.
+The length of the telephoto lens allows us to be physically far enough away that we’re not intruding on the moment — or ruining the surprise! — while still being able to get really close with our shot.
 And for as much as we love prime lenses, during a surprise proposal, we only have seconds to get a pulled back and tight version of the kneeling shot, so there’s really just not enough time to stop and change lenses, or to get the wide shot from father away and then run up for the close one.
 It all happens so fast friends.
 Because of that, long zoom lenses are our jam!

 5. Sling Two Cameras and Big Memory Cards